 8. Take a day trip to Tirta Gangga

-Tirta Gangga (meaning “water from the Ganges”) is a former palace and one of the most well-known cultural attractions in Bali.
+Tirta Gangga (meaning “water from the Ganges”) is a former royal palace and one of the most well-known cultural attractions in Bali.
 It was one the epitome of lavish and would make any noble (or distant relative of yours) jealous.

 Titra Gangga is full of intricate stone carvings, statues, fountains, and pools.
 Most people visit Tirta Gangga to grab a snapshot of themselves around the pools – there are little stepping stones that make for good Instagram material.